Pejii/hello-world/README.md

 # hello-world
-Learning github, the traditional way!
+Learning github, the traditional way! <br />
 This line was added as my 1st commit.